 Avoiding the risk is the main subject and activity of all parties involved in the project and it requires their collaboration and proactivity.

-Avoiding the risk may include actual work to be done at early stages or during the project.
+Avoiding the risk may include actual work to be done at the early stages or during the project.
 It may be scheduled as regular tasks for internal or external teams as a part of the entire product or project development or delivery.

 Updating the risk items